galaxyproject/training-material/faqs/galaxy/datasets_adjust_identifiers_UCSC.md

 ---
-title: UCSC sourced data used with other sourced data to adjust identifiers
+title: Adjusting identifiers for UCSC sourced data used with other sourced data
 area: datasets
 box_type: tip
 layout: faq